GregUtas/robust-services-core/help/README.md

 For example, `>help ct full` writes `cli.ct.txt` to the console.
 * `>help <comm> full` causes the file `cli.<incr>.<comm>.txt` to be written to the console.
 For example, `>help parse full` writes `cli.ct.parse.txt` to the console.

+Documentation for each log and alarm is also located in this directory.